wix-incubator/react-native-crash-course/docs/App.UiLib.md

   }
 ```

-This is very bad.
+That's a rather bad way to do it.

 > Why?
-We have lots of duplicated code located all around the app, and we don’t have any control over the app's style as a whole.
-Consider a large app with many developers and designers, where each of them can potentially use any style they want for each component, manually!
-That's too messy.
-Every little change, like in the size of all of our app's titles, will require getting into each screen.
-Creating a visual language includes having strict rules (or "presets") of styling, which determine for example the color and typography for ALL components of a certain type.
+We have lots of duplicate code located all around and we don’t have any control over the style of the app as a whole.
+Consider working on large app with many developers and designers involved, where each of them can potentially use any style they want for any component!
+That's way too messy.
+Every little change, like in the size of all the titles, will require making changes to each screen.
+Creating a unified visual language includes having strict rules (or "presets") of styling, which determine, for example, the color and typography for ALL components of a certain type.

 Luckily, the ui-lib already comes with a set of predefined constants and presets, which define [colors](https://github.com/wix/react-native-ui-lib/blob/dec607df9c94fd37e3dc6f01b1db6847d24f1155/src/style/colorsPalette.js), [typography](https://github.com/wix/react-native-ui-lib/blob/dec607df9c/src/style/typography.js), [shadows](https://github.com/wix/react-native-ui-lib/blob/dec607df9c/src/style/shadows.js) and more.
 You can easily use these presets anywhere in your code.
 It's also very easy to [define your own presets](https://github.com/wix/react-native-ui-lib/wiki/STYLE).

 ## 3. Start using the ui-lib's Presets
-There are 2 ways to use predefined presets from the ui-lib and refactor your app to use them.
+There are two ways to use predefined presets from the ui-lib and refactor your app to use them.
-**Import the presets and spread them in the style object:**
+**Import presets and use those in the style object:**

 ```js
 import {Colors, Typography} from 'react-native-ui-lib';